House Sitting + Remote Work – Interview With Erica

-Recently, we had a chat with Erica.
-She has house sat in some incredible places including Costa Rica, Santorini and is currently in Playa Del Carma, what a life!!
+We recently chatted with Erica.
+She has house-sat in some incredible places, including Costa Rica and Santorini, and is currently in Playa Del Carma.
+What a life!

 She has figured out how to combine house sitting with her remote job (which allows her to work from anywhere).
-Below you’ll find out how she got started as a house sitter, some of her adventures and where she will be heading next.
+Below, you’ll find out how she started as a house sitter, some of her adventures, and where she will be heading next.

-immersed in a melting pot of culture, history, and adventures to be had every day.
+immersed in a melting pot of culture, history, and adventures every day.

-Fast forward to 10 years and I’m still globetrotting, with a home base in Denver, Colorado.
-I became a Trusted Housesitter in 2018 and I’ve housesat sporadically over the past few years, with longer stints (3-4 months).
+Fast forward to 10 years, and I’m still globetrotting, with a home base in Denver, Colorado.
+I became a Trusted Housesitter in 2018, and I’ve been housesat sporadically over the past few years, with longer stints (3-4 months).
 However, I’m been noodling on housesitting full-time…

 Why did you do petsitting?
 What is the primary motivation?

-House sitting is truly an invaluable experience, not only to see the world but to develop long-lasting friendships with homeowners and companionships with pets.
+House sitting is truly an invaluable experience to see the world and develop long-lasting friendships with homeowners and companionships with pets.

 What was your favorite housesitting experience to date and why?

-She was incredibly welcoming and I even joined her book club and later joined friends for dinner.
-Not to mention her cat Theo was such a great work-from-home companion
+She was incredibly welcoming, and I even joined her book club and later became friends for dinner.
+Not to mention, her cat Theo was such a great work-from-home companion.

 How many housesits have you had and where?

-I’ve done around 25-30 house sits.
-And everywhere!
-From Colorado to Santorini, Greece.
-Mainly North America and Europe.
+I’ve done 25-30 house sits, and everywhere!
+From Colorado to Santorini, Greece, but mainly in North America and Europe.

 How did you find out about housesitting?

-7 years ago started house-sitting for neighbors, and when a dear friend of
+Seven years ago, I started house-sitting for neighbors, and when a dear friend of

 mine, Bianca, a full-time house sitter, recommended I start house-sitting.